The Real Cost Of Skipping Dental Checkups In Oakville

 The Impact on Your Overall Health (Cost Of Skipping Dental Checkups)

-• Heart disease
+• Heart disease and stroke

 • Diabetes complications